 Self-reported grades reflect the extent to which students have accurate understandings of the abilities to predict their achievement.
 It matters that students can describe their current performance accurately, whether that performance is high or low… it’s hard for learners to know whether they are learning something without having some criteria against which they can measure themselves.
 Teachers should have success criteria in mind for the lesson… success criteria describe what success tools look like when the learning goal is reached.
 It is specific, concrete and measurable.

 To help students develop these essential self-assessment skills, Exemplars provides a set of formidable tools: anchor papers, the Standards-Based Math Rubric, the Problem Solving Process, and the student rubric.
-All of these resources may be used during remote or in-person instruction.

 Benefits of Self- and Peer-Assessment